Namit30/HotelBillingInvoiceGenerator/README.md

-echo "# 🏨 Hotel Billing Invoice System
+# 🏨 Hotel Billing Invoice System

 ## 📋 Description
 The **Hotel Billing Invoice System** is a comprehensive Java-based application designed to streamline the billing process for hotels and restaurants.
 This project focuses on providing a user-friendly interface for placing orders, generating invoices, and managing administrative tasks like tracking total bill counts and maintaining secure admin access.